How to Choose Your Studio Monitors

 Although they’re a new company, Kali Audio have some serious heritage and expertise in terms of design and manufacturing.
 Featuring, in our opinion, one of the best bass responses that the cost of these speakers has any right to offer.
 They’ve quickly made a name for themselves as an exceptional starting point for anyone looking to buy their first pair of studio monitors.

-Our Accessories and Bundles
+Our Accessories And Bundles

 Speaker placement is often key to getting the most out of your speakers, impacting everything from stereo imaging to the sound of your room.
 A good rule is to have the speakers at the same distance from each other, 5ft for example, while also placing your seat at the same distance from both speakers.
 This results in an equilateral triangle.